| ⇦ |

 During zygotene, second stage of meiosis I homologous chromosomes start pairing tegother forming a complex structure called synaptonemal complex.
 The complex formed by a pair of synapsedhomologous chromosome is called a bivalent or a tetrad.
 Crossing over occurs between non sister chromatids of bivalent in the next stage.

-Related Questions: - Which of the following is bacterial disease?
+- Which one of the following statements about mycoplasma is wrong

 Question Type: Memory